readthedocs/readthedocs.org/docs/user/analytics.rst

    * On the Commercial one, it goes from 30 to infinite storage (check out `the pricing page <https://readthedocs.com/pricing/>`_).

-Enabling Google Analytics on your Project
+Enabling Google Analytics on your project
 -----------------------------------------

 Read the Docs has native support for Google Analytics.